Journal of Clinical Oncology November 20, 2025

 Setting

-Population Patients with histologically or cytologically confirmed unresectable stage III non-small cell lung cancer, ECOG performance status 0-1.
+Population Treatment-naïve patients with locally advanced, unresectable stage III non-small cell lung cancer (NSCLC) and an ECOG performance status of 0-1.

-Comparator Placebo every 4 weeks starting concurrently with platinum-based cCRT, followed by consolidation placebo.
+Comparator Placebo administered concurrently with platinum-based cCRT, followed by consolidation placebo.

 Outcome Progression-free survival (PFS) assessed by blinded independent central review.